0cup-1lurner/demo-repo/README.md

-A repo to learn basic functionalities of git
+A repo to learn basic functionalities of git.
+From init to push and pull.